penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/10_create_tool_servicenow_update_incident.md

     ![Create Stateful Workflow](./images/10_04_create_new_stateful_workflow.png "create new stateful workflow")

-1. Open the workflow visual editor by clicking on the `tool-ServiceNow-UpdateIncident` link
+1. Open the workflow visual editor by clicking on the `tool-ServiceNow-UpdateIncident` link (if the workflow isn't automatically opened after the create completes)

     ![Open Workflow](./images/10_05_open_workflow.png "Open Workflow" )